mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that both Imperium and Zhodani Consulate forces sued for peace.
-The fighting lasted only 18 months before an armistice was signed in 1084, causing the war to be nicknamed the ‘False War’.
+The fighting lasted only 18 months before an armistice was signed in 1084, causing the war to be nicknamed the 'False War'.
 By the time word had arrived at Capital, the fighting was essentially over.
 Nevertheless, clever messaging was devised to make Strephon look like a highly capable commander-in-